nkcr/Google-Cloud-Storage-Metric/README.md

 # Support

 For any support contact me on github.
-Report new issues if found.
+Please report new issues if found.

 ----